On the Ziv-Merhav theorem beyond Markovianity II: leveraging the thermodynamic formalism: Setting and main result

-\begin{remark} Using monotonicity and convexity, Condition~\ref{it:ND} can be reformulated as the requirement that $\overline{q}$ is not identically vanishing on the left of the origin.
-It is straightforward to show that~\ref{it:ND} will hold if there exists $\gamma_+ < 0$ such that for all $n\in\nn$, either $\max_{a \in \supp \Q_n} \P[a] \leq \Exp{\gamma_+ n}$ or $\max_{a \in \supp \P_n} \Q[a] \leq \Exp{\gamma_+ n}$, i.e.\ if one of the two measures decays (at least) exponentially fast on the support of the other.
+We will denote by $[D_- \overline{q}(0),D_+ \overline{q}(0)]$ the interval delimited by the (possibly infinite) left and right derivatives of~$\overline{q}$ at the origin.
+The following is a relatively mild nondegeneracy condition. \begin{description} \item[{ND}\namedlabel{it:ND}{ND}] A pair $(\P,\Q)$ is said to be \emph{nondegenerate} if the limit superior ${\overline{q}(-1)}$ is negative. \end{description} \begin{remark} Using monotonicity and convexity, Condition~\ref{it:ND} can be reformulated as the requirement that $\overline{q}$ is not identically vanishing to the left of the origin.
+It is straightforward to show that~\ref{it:ND} will hold if there exists $\gamma_+ < 0$ such that, for all $n\in\nn$ large enough, either $\max_{a \in \supp \Q_n} \P[a] \leq \Exp{\gamma_+ n}$ or $\max_{a \in \supp \P_n} \Q[a] \leq \Exp{\gamma_+ n}$, i.e.\ if one of the two measures decays (at least) exponentially fast on the support of the other.
 We will come back on this point in the context of examples in Section~\ref{sec:Examples}.
-We will further discuss~\ref{it:ND} in Remark~\ref{rem:ND-left-der}. \end{remark} These conditions serve as the hypotheses for our main theorem, which we will prove, discuss and refine for the rest of the paper.
+We will further discuss~\ref{it:ND} in Remark~\ref{rem:ND-left-der}. \end{remark}

+These conditions serve as the hypotheses for a central theorem, Theorem~\ref{thm:sc-gen} below.
+In fact, most of what remains of the present work is dedicated to proving, discussing, refining and finding alternatives to different building blocks of this theorem.
+While we use this theorem as a guiding thread, it should be noted that, in some instances, the refinements and alternatives (such as Theorem~\ref{thm:abstract-modified-parsing} and Corollaries~\ref{cor:UD-tau-0} and~\ref{cor:wG}) could be of greater or equal interest.

-\begin{theorem} Suppose that $\P$ satisfies~\ref{it:SLD},~\ref{it:UD}, and~\ref{it:SE}, that $\Q$ satisfies~\ref{it:UD}, and that~\ref{it:ND} holds.
+\begin{theorem} Suppose that $\P$ satisfies~\ref{it:SLD} and~\ref{it:UD}, that $\Q$ satisfies~\ref{it:UD}, and that~\ref{it:ND} holds.
 If, in addition $\supp \Q \subseteq \supp \P$, then

 for $(\P\otimes\Q)$-almost every~$(x,y)$. \end{theorem}

 \begin{remark} We are making an assumption on how the supports of~$\P$ and~$\Q$ relate to each other.
 This assumption amounts to a relation of absolute continuity between the marginals, and will be enforced throughout the rest of the article.
 However, note that a straightforward argument using Birkhoff's ergodic theorem shows that if $\supp \Q \not\subseteq \supp \P$ and $\Q$ is ergodic, then $Q_N(y,x) \to \infty$ as $N \to \infty$ for $(\P\otimes\Q)$-almost every~$(x,y)$.
 This can be interpreted as consistent with~\eqref{eq:subdiff-bounds} (and also with~\eqref{eq:when-diff} below), provided that one uses the appropriate arithmetic conventions for $0^{-\alpha}$, $\ln 0$, $\ln \infty$, $0 \pm \infty$ and so on. \end{remark}